Atlanta 18-Wheeler Accident Lawyer: What to Do After a Crash

 • Low settlement offers.
 If the insurer offers you a quick settlement that does not fully cover your medical bills, they are betting you don’t know the true value of your case.
 Do not accept a low offer without speaking to a lawyer first.

-• Multiple parties involved.
+• Multiple parties are involved.
 When more than one party may be liable, you need a lawyer to identify and pursue all potential sources of compensation.

 • If the trucking company has already contacted you.
-If you have been asked to give a statement, or if you have been offered a settlement, you are already at a disadvantage.
+If you have been asked to give a statement or if you have been offered a settlement, you are already at a disadvantage.
 A lawyer can step in and take over all communications.

 Frequently Asked Questions